 - 34.1.
-In addition to core programme funding received from government, we receive further funding and investment from our partners including the local authorities which provide a significant resource to support our work and activities to directly impact Dorset's economy. - 34.2.
-Dorset LEP publishes financial statements each financial year on a dedicated webpage and in Dorset LEP's Annual Report.
+In addition to core programme funding received from Government, we usually receive further funding and investment from our partners, including the Local Authorities, which provide a significant resource to support our work and activities to directly impact Dorset's economy. - 34.2.
+Dorset LEP publishes financial statements each financial year on a dedicated webpage.
 We also provide a link to the Accountable Body accounts on our website. - 34.3.
 Dorset LEP also publishes financial transactions made over the value of £500.
 Information is provided on monthly basis, published one month in arrears.